niksarrow/ns/content/talk/nascomm_2021/index.md

   country:

 summary: The session helped developers comprehend the workflow associated with development of Speech to Speech Machine Translation models.
-abstract: The talk convered Machine Translation.
-Prof. Pushpak Bhattacharyya, Aakash Banerjee and I convered the different paradigms of Machine Translation.
-I talked about Unsupervised Neural Machine Translation describing the three pillars of it in detail and the challenges which are being faced in Indian Languages.
+abstract: The talk convered Speech To Speech Machine Translation.
+Prof. Pushpak Bhattacharyya and Prof. Preethi Jyothi pioneered the session with a talk on MT and (ASR + TTS) respectively.
+Jyotsana Khatri, Vineet Bhatt and I demonstrated Machine Translation, Text To Speech and Automatic Speech Recognition systems by showcasing a code walkthrough on Google Colab notebooks.
+The three components led to the formation of a complete SSMT pipeline for English to Hindi and English to Marathi language directions.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.